GoodPro712/BetterSuperFlat/README.md

 In the `server.properties` change `level-type=default` to `level-type=bettersuperflat`

 #### Does the following:
-- Void in all three dimensions
+- All dimensions are void with glass floor and chunk outlines
 - Has all the biomes and structure bounding boxes of vanilla generation included

-- Overworld generates glass floor with outlines for chunks
+  #### Floor pattern in every dimension:
   ![floor](screenshots/Floor.png?raw=true "Floor")

 #### Problems: